 - White House Coronavirus Task Force

-We’re sure most of you are as disappointed as we are, that we won’t be seeing each other as usual.
+We realize that this is a difficult time for many of you.
+Not being able to gather regularly as a church body is in many ways as troubling as COVID-19 health challenges.
 But keep in mind that this is a rare opportunity to trust God (Ps 121), and love our neighbor (Matt 22:39).
 In the meantime, to help us stay connected as a church, we encourage you to do the following:

 First, take advantage of technology and social media.
 They can keep us connected in ways that would have been impossible just 20 years ago.
 Use these means to reach out to one another, encourage one another, and pray for one another.

-Second, as you worship by yourself or with your family on Sundays, download the sermons we will post weekly.
+Second, if you choose to worship by yourself or with your family online on Sundays, download the sermons we post weekly.
 Listen to them, think about them, and talk to one another about the various implications.

 Third, look for regular video devotions that will be posted by your pastors.
 We hope you’ll find them as a source of direction and strength.